patrickward/padd/README.md

 The `keys-dir` flag is used to specify the directory where the public and private keys are stored.
 Or you can set the `PADD_KEYS_DIR` environment variable.
-If neither the flag nor the environment variable are set, PADD will attempt to find the keys directory in the default data directory location (e.g., `~/.local/share/padd/keys`).
+If neither the flag nor the environment variable are set, PADD will attempt to find the keys directory in the default keys-dir directory location (e.g., `~/.local/share/padd/keys`).

 The `identity` flag is used to specify the path to the identity file.
 Or, you can set the `PADD_IDENTITIES_FILE` environment variable.
 Note that this can be used to specify a single identity file outside the keys directory.